yochaigal/cairn/wip/2e/setting-seeds.md

 ## Conclusion

 Your first region is now complete.
-You may repeat the process as many times as you wish.
+To expand your realm, repeat the process as many times as you wish.